Last Updated: 14 July 2020

 reference to a KDC, in which case the keys themselves must also be static and already known to the

-receiver.
+sender and receiver.
 Valid values for the SPP are 0-255, inclusive.

 Each Authentication TLV also carries a KeyId, a 32-bit value indicating which key associated with the SPP